10 Best Provolone Substitutes: Say Cheese!

 Parmesan

 Parmesan cheese is a hard and aged Italian cheese, known for its granular texture and rich, savory flavor.
 I think it is best known as a topping for everyones favorite – spaghetti bolognese.
-Sp, if you’re thinking of using it as a substitute for Provolone, you’re in for a different but delightful twist.
+Most supermarkets sell parmesan and you can purchase it in blocks, or ready-grated.

-Mozzarella cheese is a mild and stretchy Italian cheese, well-known for its use in pizza but versatile enough for various dishes.
+Mozzarella cheese is a mild and stretchy Italian cheese, well-known for its use in pizza but it is versatile enough to be used in various dishes.
 If you’re thinking of using Mozzarella as a substitute for Provolone, you’re in for a gooey and delicious experience.
+Just remember, mozzarella has a mild flavor, so it might not have the same tanginess as Provolone.

 Gruyère as a Provolone substitute

 Gruyère cheese is a Swiss cheese known for its nutty and slightly sweet flavor.
-It’s a versatile cheese that can be an excellent substitute for Provolone in certain dishes.
+It’s can be an excellent substitute for Provolone in certain dishes.
+Remember, Gruyère has a unique taste, so your dish will have a different flavor compared to Provolone.

 Edam as a Provolone substitute

-Remember, Edam has a softer and milder profile compared to Provolone, so adjust quantities based on your preferences.
+Edam cheese is a Dutch cheese known for its distinctive round shape and mild, nutty flavor.
+It has a slightly sweeter flavor but is still a good substitute for Provolone.
+Remember, Edam has a softer and milder profile compared to Provolone, so you may need to adjust quantities based on your particular preferences.

 Emmental

-Emmental cheese is a Swiss cheese known for its distinctive holes (known as eyes) and a mild, nutty flavor.
+Emmental cheese is a Swiss cheese known for its distinctive holes (known as eyes) and it has a mild, nutty flavor.
 If you’re thinking of using Emmental as a substitute for Provolone, you’ve chosen a cheese with great melting properties and a unique taste.
+Keep in mind that Emmental has a mild flavor with a slight nuttiness, so it might not have the same tanginess as Provolone.

 Creamy Cashew Sauce as a Provolone substitute